 Blessed Are Those Who Mourn

-Now that we understand the context, let us dive into Matthew 5:4: "Blessed are those who mourn, for they shall be comforted."
+Now that we understand the context, let us reflect on Matthew 5:4: "Blessed are those who mourn, for they shall be comforted."
 Jesus has a heart for those who are emotionally burdened by the world.
 So, in this beatitude, he validates and acknowledges that mourning is a perfectly acceptable response to one experiencing any type of loss.
 One might first assume that Jesus is speaking of the loss of a friend or family member.
 However, the original Greek, the term 'πενθοῦντες' (penthountes) connotes various forms of mourning, not limited to the death of a human being.
 “The mourning described in the Beatitude is not limited to grief over the death of a loved one but includes all forms of sorrow and lamentation, particularly the suffering of the oppressed and the longing for a more just world.”
-Jesus’ vocabulary choice here is intentional as he spoke to all those experiencing grief, particularly those grieving more than just human loss.
+Jesus’ vocabulary choice here seems intentional as he spoke to all those experiencing grief, particularly those grieving more than just human loss.
 If Jesus wanted to speak specifically of human loss, he would’ve used a different term.
 “While 'πενθοῦντες' (penthountes) generally refers to mourning and encompasses a variety of sorrows, terms like 'θρήνος' (threnos) specifically denote the lamentation for the dead, indicating a more focused expression of grief that is typically associated with death."
 Scholars, including Richard Hays, suggest that this mourning can relate to a broader communal lamentation for the desolation of the Holy City.
 Hays asserts, "true characteristics of the true people of God is that they lament the present condition of God's people and God's program in the world."
 Ultimately, this stresses the significance Jesus places on recognizing and validating grief in its many forms.

 For They Shall Be Comforted